statistikZH/covid19monitoring/README.md

 **Dataset**: Path to dataset that is created in this gitrepos <br>
 **Source**: Source of dataset <br>
 **Frequency of update**: E.g. daily/weekly/monthly <br>
-**Please consider these points when using the dataset**: Things to consider when using this dataset.<br>
+**Please consider these points when using the dataset**:
+Möglicher Quellenverweis:  Originalquelle (z.B Intervista AG, Tiefbauamt Stadt Zürich, Flughafen Zürich etc); Gesellschaftsmonitoring Covid-19 STAT, .<br>